-2. Click Create, and then click "Form" in the drop down menu.
+2. On the left sidebar, click "Create", and then click "Form" in the drop down menu.

-3. Your form will open, then you may add and change it as you like.
+3. Your form will open, then you may make changes.

 4. Create two separate single line text entry questions.
 Title one question "First" and the second question "Last."
 Once it comes up on your web page, it will look like a normal First/Last entry form.
 You will want to make this field required.